MicroEJ/docs/PlatformDeveloperGuide/mock.rst

 `JavaFX <https://openjfx.io/>`_ is a platform for creating Java applications with a modern user interface that is highly portable.
 It can be used to quickly create graphical Mocks for your Platform.

-- Until the version 1.8, the Oracle JDK contains JavaFX, so this version allows you to use it right now in your project.
+- If your SDK is running on JDK 8, the Oracle JDK contains JavaFX, so this version allows you to use it right now in your project.

 - If your SDK is running on JDK 11, JavaFX must be added as an additional dependency to your Mock and Platform project.
 For that, MicroEJ Corp. provides a ready-to-use packaged module for all supported OS versions.